lexe-app/lexe-public/README.md

 ### Requirements

 If you want to reproducibly build the user node SGX enclave, you'll need a `x86_64-linux` machine or VM.
+We recommend at least 16gb disk and 4gb memory.
 You can check your machine architecture with a simple command:

 ```bash
 $ uname -sm